 In short, UX design focuses on the whole user journey to solve a particular problem.
 Much of this UX work is to understand the users' needs, goals, and preferences through user research.
 Based on the understanding of the typical customer, UX designers map out potential user journeys and information architecture.

-On the other hand, UI design focuses on bringing wireframe models to life through individual screens, graphic design, and other design elements users face in the human-computer interaction.
+On the other hand, UI design focuses on bringing wireframe models to life through individual screens, graphic design, and other design elements users face in human-computer interaction.
 However, UI design is not only about visual design.
 UI designers have a significant role in making websites usable and accessible for everyone.

-For example, UI designers can choose color combinations that enhance text's readability and suit color blind people or pick a font family that helps users skim websites and find information faster.
+For example, UI designers can choose color combinations that enhance text's readability and suit color-blind people or pick a font family that helps users skim websites and find information faster.
 These and other design decisions have a crucial role in what the overall user experience will look like.

 Both UX and UI design are needed to deliver the best possible user experience.
 They complement each other, and getting both aspects right is the only way to achieve a competitive advantage.